PawseySC/using-nimbus/_episodes/06-launch-an-instance.md

 Nimbus projects have networking prepared for you.
 Using a training project you will select the network named something like __cou050-network__.
 If you are using your own project you will see a network name similar to this.

 You will also see a __Public external__ network.
-You may be thinking that you might use this, since you are seeking external network access.
-This will not work however, since this network is outside your router and cannot be used to get access to the wider Internet.
+Cloud admins have recently changed it so you can use this and get a public IP address automatically.
+As a user, you can use either method to get a public IP to SSH into.

 ![Launch Networks]({{ page.root }}/fig/Launch_networks.png)